kiba/Writings/for_science/chp9_meeting_the_host.md

 In hindsight, doing trans-dimensional travel with her significant other will get her into significant trouble.
 But at the same time, she loved the idiot too much not to abandon him.

-She was scared for his life, especially against the force that had turned her boyfriend's life upside down.
+She was scared for his life, especially against the forces that had turned her boyfriend's life upside down.

 Diana could had gotten help, but like Delta, she was afraid of the consequence.
-So long as they keep this thing a secret, he wouldn't get any help from anybody, but at the same time, she was afraid of what might happen.
+But on the other hand, so long as they keep this thing a secret, he wouldn't get any help from anybody.
+So the status quo was preserved.

-And now, she was paying the consequence of traveling into the unknown with her loved one to ensure his safety, since she didn't think much of anything else, trusting that everything was going to be alright somehow.
+And now, she was paying the consequence of doing nothing, and to travel blindly.
+She should had thought more than preparing for travel rather than trusting that everything was going to be alright somehow.

-Clearly, not everything was going right.
+Clearly, not everything was alright.

 Without any warning, a gap in the wall was created, leading to a hallway outside.
 A person was already present in that hallway.

-This person and one more of the masked security agents moved inside the room.
+This person and one more of the masked security agents walked inside.

 "We are sorry for this accommodation," a security agent said in accented English, with the voice of a female.
 "You must understand, the area you entered in was restricted to anybody without the proper security clearance.
 Now, if you follow us, you will receive a new accommodation that should be more amicable to you, but you will still be restricted in your freedom of movement until we can verify your story."